 Incident Description Narrative

 Upon arrival at SGF, the Chihuahua puppy was slow to respond and was wet from vomit or urine.
-The supervisor was called.
+Possible Hypothermia.

 Narrative Description of the Cause of the Incident